LucasPBar/Automatidata-Project/README.md

 However, a lack of transparency in fare pricing and frequent disputes between passengers and drivers remain recurring issues.

 In this scenario, **Automatidata**, a consultancy specialized in transforming data into practical solutions, was hired to develop a **regression-based predictive model** capable of estimating trip fares even before the ride begins.
-This initiative aims to modernize urban transportation management, offering greater predictability for passengers, drivers, and regulators.

 ---